mosip/id-authentication/design/registration/registration-packetcreation.md

     -   Public Key -- the respective byte values will be present in the database table along with the expiry detail.

-    -   Before initiating the enrollment process, the key expiry to be validated.
+    -   Before initiating the Registration process, the key expiry to be validated.

 **Solution**

-1. The detailed technical process for Enrollment packet creation is provided below:
+The detailed technical process for Registration packet creation is provided below:

 **Packet API:**